ThePhD/ThePhD.github.io/_posts/2020-10-06-The Community.markdown

 You don't want to see these specific conferences and their speaker lineups look so lopsided, just like literally every conference you have put together in the past 20 years?
 Alright.
 Fulfill your stated mission.
 Create the strict equal meritocracy that does not so grotesquely violate the tenants of your own community.
 I'll be happy to sing your praises,

 when you do. 💚

+### P.S.

+Yes, I nuked the sol2 Discord server.
+Some of the quotes and things I said came right out of there.
+I can't control other servers and some others are thankfully private, but people would notice if certain folk suddenly got banned.
+Scorched and Salted Earth was the best way to ensure that these quotes would not be used against the people in question in the future.

+Let's hope I made the right decision in thinking they were nice enough people not to say or DM me that kind of shit again, and that I did not ruin some other minority's day or week with what they'd do come the days after the days of tomorrow...